 The audited financial information for 89 Charter schools was reported to the District as of the date of publication of the CAFR.
-The audited financial information for the Broward Educational Foundation was not reported to the District as of the date of publication of the CAFR.
 For financial reporting purposes, the operations of Charter schools within multiple locations operating under a single contract with the District are presented on a consolidated basis.

 The component units beginning net position does not agree to prior year ending net position on the Statement of Net Position because availability of financial information for individual charter schools varies from year to year.
-The accompanying basic financial statements include the operations of the District, the Corporation, and the 89 Charter schools.
+The accompanying basic financial statements include the operations of the District, the Corporation, the Foundation and the 89 Charter schools.
 The District is independent of and is not financially accountable for any other local governmental units or civic entities other than those mentioned above.
 The Foundation and Charter Schools are presented as discrete component units in the government-wide presentation.